Rwkeith/KACE-Project/README.md

 * Bug fixes and improvements
   - Some improvements to reimplementations of Nt/ZwSystemQueryInfo which allows you to filter out/hide your other loaded driver's (implemented with old method, but filtering will be needed later on again for new method)

-## What needs to be done

-* Forward the emulated driver calls to exports from other kernel images and return/filter data accordingly.
-  - In the exception handler, when a kernel import is determined to being called, forward the args and address to DriverBuddy through an ioctl. *Could you do this dynamically?
-Describe call with struct telling # of args, data types for DriverBuddy*
-* Filter data you don't want the emulated driver to see (e.g. DriverBuddy when NtSysQueryInfo is called)
-* Handle side-channel attacks (timing, kernel vs. usermode thread struct differences)

 ## Functional Diagram
 ![alt text](https://drive.google.com/uc?export=view&id=1yxhjL3jBhpJIJbLO9AvpUxS4kEja9qJs)